 Documentation of NEPSscaling

-A detailed description of the R package NEPSscaling, its functionality and handling as well as additional information on the Plausible Values offered in the Scientific Use Files can be found in the above mentioned NEPS Survey Paper by Scharl et al. (2020).
+A detailed description of the R package NEPSscaling, its functionality and handling as well as additional information on the Plausible Values offered in the Scientific Use Files can be found in the above mentioned NEPS Survey Paper No. 71 by Anna Scharl, Claus H. Carstensen and Timo Gnambs (2020).

 Plausible Values in the Scientific-Use-Files